 You may constantly be told about new subjects that should bother you and the rest of society.
 Don’t bring home merchandise containing BPA.
-Stay away from the microwave.
-Only keep your leftovers in glass containers, not plastic.
+Steer clear of the microwave.
+Only store your food in glass containers, not plastic.

 Now your neighbors are prattling on about indoor air quality (or IAQ) in Belleville.
 Don’t use strong chemicals to clean your home.
 You have to buy an air purification system.
 You have to use essential oils and not air fresheners.

 So you start to turn a deaf ear to all the noise and just try and live your life.
 We feel you - why worry about one issue if you will have to constantly worry about everything else?